supertestnet/btcpaywall/README.md

 Once the plugin is installed and your lnbits url and api key are saved in Settings, create a paywall on any wordpress page or post using this syntax: [paywall price="1"]any wordpress content[/paywall]

 The price, by default, is denominated in sats.
-In the above example, you will sell access to the content "any wordpress content" for 1 sat, or 0.00000001 bitcoins.
+In the above example, you will sell access to your content for 1 sat, or 0.00000001 bitcoins.
 In settings, you can change the denomination to US dollars if you want, which will cause the plugin to pull a price feed from coinbase.
 If you do that, [paywall price="1"]any wordpress content[/paywall] will cost the equivalent of 1 US dollar in bitcoin.
-You can also use decimalization if you select USD as your currency -- price="0.01" is a valid way to charge someone a penny or whatever content you are charging money for.
+You can also use decimalization if you select USD as your currency -- price="0.01" is a valid way to charge someone a penny for your content.

 # Details